 Centers: min height 210cm - max height 220cm

-Players whose height goes outside of this range for their position will receive a penalty on their skills.
-The severity of the penalty depends on how much the player goes outside the recommended parameters.
+Players whose heights go outside of the range for their respective position will be given a penalty affecting their skills.
+The severity of the penalty depends on how much a player’s height goes outside of the recommended parameters.

 If it is 1cm the penalty will be very small and you will not notice any decrease in their performance.

 If it is 3cm the player will get a slightly higher penalty.

 If it is 5cm the penalty will be even higher and you might start to notice a performance drop.